Kurumiiw/Middleware/example-service/README.md

 This example service shows how to integrate the middleware in a new python project, with the middleware as a dependency.
-It does not implement any functionality outside of the example given in the project.
-This example assumes that the middleware is located locally on the computer for now.
+It does not implement any functionality outside of the example given in the middleware readme.

 It assumes that `poetry` is already installed on the system.